 BREAKING NEWS FROM THE JAMES RESERVE!

-Here, at the James Reserve, we decided to publish a little blog of the most interesting facts happening at the Reserve and its surroundings.
+This is a little blog of the most interesting facts happening at the Reserve and its surroundings.

 We hope you enjoy it!